X

 Dianthus (Sweet William)

-When to plant dianthus in Arizona
+When to plant Dianthus in Arizona:

-Start seeds indoors:
+Start seeds indoors: July – November

-Plant transplants outside:
+Plant transplants outside: September – January

-How to grow Dianthus (Sweet William):
+How to grow Dianthus:

 • Grows best from transplant